• About the Author

 I am a Christian.
 I don’t believe in the literal truth of the entire Bible, especially the early chapters of the Old Testament, but I believe in the theological framework that it outlines.
 All men are sinners.
 All men can be saved.
 I personally believe in the salvation of Jesus Christ, but I also believe there are those who are saved without ever knowing Jesus Christ in their heart because they see in the Universe certain self-evident moral truths which we as humans must struggle to live by.
 There is room for this belief in the epistles, and given time, and the pile of comments I’m sure this entry will draw, I’m certain I will annotate these words with Biblical passages.
 And in my heart of hearts, I am always a bit afraid God isn’t as narrow as the Bible would teach.

 I am a scientist.
 I don’t believe science offers the answers to everything, especially questions of the soul and morality, but I believe in the theoretical framework that is defined through scientific observations.
 The Universe is old (billions of years old) and has evolved from a singularity to today’s world of stars, planets, and life.
 I believe that to be educated is to understand there are certain self-evident scientific truths that we as humans must struggle to try and understand.
-There is nothing I have found in the Bible to deny room for this belief, and I am interested in the the pile of comments I’m sure this statement will draw.
+There is nothing I have found in the Bible to deny room for this belief, and I am interested in the pile of comments I’m sure this statement will draw.
 And in my heart of hearts, I have never been afraid scientific observations are completely wrong.

 In considering the juxtaposition of these two sets of statements I find a weak heart, but no contradictions.